Who I Am

 I built my rig from the ground up with a trailer manufacturer in south Georgia, installed all my appliances and hit the streets in October 2013.

 Since then, I have vended at numerous festivals, catered countless weddings and events, and taught many culinary courses at the University of Tennessee.
-Recently, I relocated to North Georgia (Dahlonega area), where I started a mini-farm.
-I have begun jarring and marketing my foods, sauce, spices and more, which will soon be available for purchase under the "Shop" link on this website and at local markets.
+In 2016, I relocated to North Georgia (Dahlonega area), where I started a mini-farm.
+I offer meats, eggs, produce and more via a separate operation with permits obtained through the Georgia Department of Agriculture.
+Please see the Farm link for more information

 I focus on fresh, sustainable, local food for happy living.